 Doctors suspect aortic stenosis by listening to your heart with a stethoscope.
 Doctors use echocardiography Echocardiography and Other Ultrasound Procedures Echocardiography can be used to detect abnormalities in heart wall motion and to measure the volume of blood being pumped from the heart with each beat.
 This procedure can also detect abnormalities... read more (an ultrasound of your heart) to find out how bad the stenosis is.

 If you have aortic stenosis but don't have symptoms, doctors often do a stress test Stress Testing A stress test lets doctors see how your heart works when it’s under stress, such as when you exercise.
 Many heart problems are easier for your doctor to find when your heart is working hard... read more .

-If the stress test shows a problem or if you have symptoms, the doctors will do cardiac catheterization Cardiac Catheterization Cardiac is a medical term for the heart.
-Catheterization means to put a thin, hollow tube (catheter) into some part of your body.
-So in cardiac catheterization (cardiac cath): Your doctor puts... read more to find out if you have coronary artery disease Overview of Coronary Artery Disease (CAD) The heart is a muscle that pumps blood.
+If the stress test shows a problem or if you have symptoms, the doctors will do cardiac catheterization Cardiac Catheterization Cardiac catheterization (also called cardiac cath) is a heart procedure done in a hospital.
+The doctor puts a thin plastic tube (catheter) through an artery and into your heart.
+Doctors get... read more to find out if you have coronary artery disease Overview of Coronary Artery Disease (CAD) The heart is a muscle that pumps blood.
 Like all muscles, the heart needs a steady supply of blood to work.
 Blood that pumps through the heart doesn't feed the heart muscle.
 Instead the heart... read more as well as aortic stenosis.
 That's because if you need surgery for aortic stenosis, doctors will also fix your coronary arteries at the same time.